graphicore/obtainJS/README.md

     }
 )

-// Alternatively, continuation passing style:
+// Alternatively use the returned promise directly:

 readFile(asyncExecution, './file-to-read.js')
     .then(